Dan Phillips (builder): Background

-Phillips passed away on December 21, 2021 after a "long battle with cancer".
+Phillips died on December 21, 2021 after a "long battle with cancer".

 Phoenix Commotion

 As of 2009 the company had constructed 14 homes in Huntsville, Texas.
 They ensure all homes meet local building codes and are approved by qualified engineers, electricians and plumbers.

 The staffs include unskilled laborers who are trained on site and encouraged to apply for higher paying jobs once sound skills are acquired.
 The home’s eventual residents also provide additional labor in the majority of projects as a way of saving costs during construction and post construction, as skills can assist in the future maintenance of the home.

 Home designs are typically smaller home projects (240 square-feet per person), with preferred minimal landscaping techniques such as xeriscaping and simplified interior features such as no carpet, vinyl, dishwasher, garbage disposer, trash compactor, separate dining room and large bedrooms.
 All features of the home opt for environmental alternatives such as tank-less water heaters and the toilet and washing machine being fed with rainwater from a cistern.

 Phoenix commotion is partnered with a certified non-profit organization called Living Paradigm, Houston.
 Living Paradigm with The Phoenix Fund, assists homesteaders financially start building their homes by serving as interim financing for land, building permits, construction materials that must be purchased new, such as structural lumber, plumbing and electrical supplies.

 Payments on homes constructed range from $99 to $300 a month.
 In numerous cases homeowners have been unable to sustain payments, leading to the homes being lost to foreclosure and resold.
 The majority of potential buyers include middle-class individuals who value the homes unique design and energy efficiency.